 Related: What New Homeowners Need to Know About Their Air Conditioner

 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers impede air, which could cause condensation to build up inside your air conditioner.
-The best type of material is one that’s breathable, like canvas or mesh.
+Plastic or vinyl covers stop air, which could cause condensation to build up inside your system.
+The best type of fabric is one that allows airflow, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money

 If you want to use an air conditioner cover, here are the best times to use it.

 A lightweight mesh cover during the summer allows your air conditioner to run smoothly while keeping grass clippings and sticks out.

 Related: How Do I Know if My Air Conditioner is Running Properly?

 A breathable canvas cover will stop leaves, nuts and other rubbish from dropping into your system.